 How I work

-I primarily work in a dialogue (talking-therapy) but I also use in-session experiments and homework when appropriate and agreed upon by my clients, most commonly; chair work, mindfulness, relaxation, visualization, inner awareness, inner child and inner critic work.
+I primarily work in a dialogue (talking-therapy) but I also use in-session experiments and homework when appropriate and agreed upon by my clients, like chair work, mindfulness, relaxation, breathing, visualization, inner awareness, inner child and inner critic work.
 I promote an attitude of self-acceptance, curiosity, empathy and self-compassion.
 I work with present experiences and explore how they might be affected by the past.
 I work primarily with and through awareness of self, understanding, regulation and expression of emotions and associated body sensations and their interplay with thoughts and behavior.
 I am primarily guided by Emotion Focused Therapy, an evidence based humanistic approach that views emotions as centrally important in human functioning and therapeutic change.
-I work through the therapeutic relationship within safe ethical boundaries.
+I work through the therapeutic relationship within safe ethical boundaries at a pace suitable for each client.
 I promote collaborative work where I see both me and my clients as active knowledgeable and responsible participants that change and are affected by the other.

 I work from an integrative psychotherapeutic approach that rests on a relational and child / human developmental phenomenological pillar within the holistic Humanistic Psychology.
 Important contributions originate from Emotion Focused Therapy, Gestalt Therapy, Field Theory, Object Relations Theory, Self-Psychology and recent developments in Neuroscience.
 The developmental perspective incorporates the work of Bowlby (Attachment Theory), Winnicott and Stern.
 In trauma work I am guided by the approaches of Emotion Focused Therapy, Babette Rothschild (Somatic Trauma Therapy), Bessel van der Kolk and EMDR.
 In inner child work I am guided by the work of April Steele.